-Except for our credit facilities (including amendments thereto), the Recapitalization Agreement and the Subsidiary Preferred Shares described under the heading "Description of Our Capital Structure", we have not entered into any material contracts during the current financial year, the year ended December 31, 2020, or before the most recently completed financial year which are still in effect.
+Except for our credit facilities (including amendments thereto), the Repositioning Agreement and the New Investor Rights Agreement, we have not entered into any material contracts during the current financial year, the year ended December 31, 2021, or before the most recently completed financial year which are still in effect.
 Our material contracts have been filed under our profile on SEDAR at www.sedar.com.